Life Expectancy (novel)

-Life Expectancy is a novel by suspense/horror writer Dean R. Koontz.
+Life Expectancy is a novel by suspense/horror writer Dean Koontz.
 The plot centers on five pivotal moments in the life of a self-proclaimed "lummox" named James "Jimmy" Tock.

 Plot summary

 James Tock was born in Snow County Hospital in Colorado and at the exact moment his grandfather, Josef Tock, a pastry chef, dies of a stroke.
 Though crippled by a stroke earlier in the week, moments before his death, Josef recovers miraculously to impart on his son Rudy ten cryptic predictions: among them that his grandchild will be named James—but that everyone will call him Jimmy.
 Josef also predicts five terrible days to come in his grandson's life.
 Coherent though his bizarre speech may be, Josef Tock does not recover from this event, but expires just as the baby is born.

 Earlier in the evening, Rudy Tock made the acquaintance of a strange man, Konrad Beezo.
 Beezo is a clown for the very circus Tock's pass is for, and is a fitful, spiteful, creepy, chain-smoking individual half in his clown costume.
 His wife Natalie, a trapeze artist of some renown and born of a good family, is lying in childbirth, says he, and her relatives have virtually disowned her for marrying him.
 He speaks glowingly of his soon-to-be-born son, who is to be named "Punchinello", and will carry on the fine tradition of clowning.
 He speaks venomously of his father-in-law, using many colorful epithets.

 Tock is only too grateful to leave Beezo.
 However, the grief for his father's death was short-lived.
 Beezo, upon learning Natalie died in childbirth, goes insane ranting about her family sending assassins to kill her and begins shooting, killing a doctor and a nurse.
 Tock, in perhaps the one moment of heroism in his meek baker's life, convinces the mad clown his enemies have left, and momentarily quells his anger.